ITheP/Arksplorer/Arksplorer/README.md

 - Included Map/Tribe/Dino quick filter buttons
 - Minor reworking of pop up info layout
 - Minor reworking of other parts of interface
+- Major refactoring of code into proper classes etc.
+- Major restructuring of files
+- Ordering by colour now possible!
 - Misc. fixes and improvements